wrestle with God

-If you wonder what does it mean to wrestle with God or how to wrestle with God, we can help.
-Read here to learn the three steps to wrestle with God effectively.
+If you want to know what it means to wrestle with God or how to wrestle with God, we can help.
+Read here to learn three steps to wrestle with God effectively.

 I spent a day in prayer and repentance, seeking an answer about my eye.
 My prayers were based on three important principles: